Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Assignments/CB.EN.U4ECE23238/README.md

 ---

-### 3️⃣ Constructor Representation in Solidity Code
+### 3️⃣ CONSTRUCTOR REPRESENTATION IN SOLIDITY CODE :

 The below image represents the **constructor** in the Solidity smart contract,
 which connects to the **Metamask Account Address** used during contract deployment.